segunfamisa/segunfamisa.github.io/_posts/2016-05-26-firebase-crash-reporting.md

 	<img src="/img/firebase-icon.png">
 </p>

+**Update:** (21st of September, 2016)
+Since publication of this post, Firebase has changed and evolved, and this post has been updated to the new state of things.

 Last week, at [Google I/O](https://events.google.com/io2016/), Google announced a number of interesting new features in Firebase.
 The new Firebase is said to be a [_"Unified app platform for mobile developers"_](https://firebase.googleblog.com/2016/05/firebase-expands-to-become-unified-app-platform.html)